KaijuML/dtt-multi-branch/README.md

 This will use a fixed weight for the fluency factor (called in the script regularization) and will give token to the content branch if they are scored below 0.4, else to the hallucination branch. --normalize means weights are normalized by their sum (so that they sum to 1)

-Note that you can train model on a small version of the dataset using, which can be created with the following script:
+Note that if you want to train a model on a small version of the dataset for practical reasons, you can create it with the following script:

 ```bash
 python3 data/truncate_wikibio.py --folder small --max_size 1e4 --setname train test